Florida judge steps down from George Zimmerman trial

 Lester followed the jury's 12-0 recommendation for the death penalty.
 Reynolds remains on Florida's death row.

 A bond hearing was set for Zimmerman on Friday at 9.a.m.
-EDT.
-Court spokeswoman Michelle Kennedy confirmed it would take place with Lester presiding.
+(2 p.m.
+British Time).
+Court spokeswoman Michelle Kennedy said before Wednesday's announcement that the hearing remained on the calendar pending the availability of the judge replacing Recksiedler.

 Besides whether to set bail, among the first issues Lester must decide is whether to unseal all court records filed in Zimmerman's case.